njzjz/QEQ-Block-Calculation/README.md

-# QEQ's block calculation study.
+# QEq Fragmentation Calculation study.
-**Note: Blocking does not speed up the calculation of QEQ.**
+**Note: Fragmentation does not accelerate the QEq calculation.**

-After running [calculateerror.py](calculateerror.py), we found errors of QEQ block can be tolerated.
+After running [calculateerror.py](calculateerror.py), we found QEq fragmentation is accurate.

-However, we found blocking does not speed up the calculation of QEQ.
-This may be because the complexity of QEQ is **o(N)**, so the block cannot speed up its calculations.
+However, we found fragmentation does not accelerate the QEq calculation.
+This may be because the time complexity of QEQ is **O(N)** since QEq uses a CG algorithm, so the fragmentation cannot accelerating its calculation.

+**Author**: Jinzhe Zeng
+**Email**: jzzeng@stu.ecnu.edu.cn